Journey to Resolving HikariCP Deadlock When Using JPA and MyBatis Together (feat. OSIV)

 - When OSIV is turned off, when the transaction ends, the persistence context is closed and the database connection is also returned.
 Therefore, connection resources are not wasted.

 - When OSIV is turned off, all lazy loading must be handled within the transaction.
-Therefore, there is a disadvantage that you need to put a lot of lazy loading code written so far into the transaction.
-Also, lazy loading doesn't work in view templates.
+Therefore, there is a disadvantage that you need to put a lot of lazy loading code into the transaction.

-It’s a Spring web interceptor for using the OSIV or OEIV pattern, which maintains the EntityManager’s management state even after the transaction ends, keeping the Connection alive.
+It’s a Spring web interceptor for using the OSIV or OEIV pattern, which maintains the EntityManager’s management state even after the transaction ends, which is why the Connection was being maintained.

 Just maintaining the Connection alone didn’t satisfy the conditions for HikariCP Deadlock to occur, but the problem was that code that satisfied the occurrence conditions existed after the QueryDSL code.

-- It was a server that was in the process of converting logic written in Mybatis to JPA, and only some logic had been converted to JPA in stages.
-(Actually, this server where this issue occurred is not the server I’m in charge of, but I tried to solve it together, so I can’t answer the question of why it’s like that..)
+It was a server that was in the process of converting logic written in MyBatis to JPA, and only some logic had been converted to JPA in stages.

 Conditions for this exception to occur